 The Hebrides and Goebbels

-This film from the new British Council archive is fascinating in many ways.
+This British Council film is fascinating in many ways.
 It’s visually sumptuous – the first time I think the Hebrides, previously captured by sharp-eyed photographers like Werner Kissling in monochrome, was portrayed in glorious Technicolor.
 It weaves a simple dramatic… Read More ›

 A treasure chest of oral histories